Block/API Reference

 }

-options may also be a function that receives current input values — useful when options depend on another input:
+options may also be a function that receives current input values and the block's node — useful when options depend on another input or on the target node:

 featuredFlight: {